janelia-flyem/dvid/README.md

 DVID promotes the view of data as a collection of key­-value pairs where each key is composed of global identifiers for versioning and data identification as well as a datatype­-specific index (e.g., a spatial index) that allows large data to be broken into chunks.
-DVID focuses on how to break data into these key­-value pairs in way that facilitates distributed systems as well as optimization of data access for various clients.
+DVID focuses on how to break data into these key­-value pairs in a way that facilitates distributed systems as well as optimization of data access for various clients.

 A DVID server is limited to local resources and the user determines what datasets, subvolume, and